Visually Prompted Benchmarks Are Surprisingly Fragile: Imperceptible differences matter as well

 Beyond visually noticeable details such as marker styles, we also extend our investigation to \emph{imperceptible} factors, drawing inspiration from prior work on human perceptual sensitivity and adversarial robustness \cite{zhang2018unreasonable}.
 In particular, we examine whether common preprocessing operations—such as JPEG compression, which is widely applied in benchmark construction for efficient storage—can subtly affect model performance.
 Although variations in JPEG quality above a compression level of 70 are largely imperceptible to humans, it remains unclear whether vision–language models (VLMs) exhibit comparable robustness.
 Moreover, as this issue has not been systematically explored in prior literature, we investigate whether such imperceptible variations affect vision–perception tasks (VPT) differently from conventional knowledge-focused benchmarks.

 \textbf{Setup.} We evaluate four different \emph{JPEG compression levels}: default, 70, 80, and 90.
 Prompts and data splits are kept fixed.
-To emphasize rank stability rather than absolute performance, Fig.~6 reports \emph{model ranks} (1=best) instead of raw accuracies—(a) for BLINK–Relative Depth (RD) and (b) for MME (semantic).

-\textbf{BLINK RD (VPT) vs.\ MME (semantic).} Surprisingly—or perhaps not surprisingly—the rankings in BLINK RD fluctuate considerably, even for closed-source models such as Gemini~2.5~Pro.
-This sensitivity can be attributed to the fact that VPT tasks demand a more fine-grained understanding of visual tokens than semantic-focused tasks; consequently, even subtle pixel-level changes can influence model predictions.
-In contrast, Figure~\ref{fig:combined} shows that MME rankings remain remarkably stable across all four compression settings and nine evaluated models, with only a single ranking inversion compared to the pronounced shifts observed in BLINK RD.
+To emphasize rank stability rather than absolute performance, Figure \ref{fig:jpeg_compression} reports the change in model ranks for BLINK–Relative Depth and MME.
+Singular dots mean the model did not change ranks while horizontal lines indicate a change in ranks over different compression rates.
+The rankings in BLINK RD fluctuate considerably, even for closed-source models such as Gemini~2.5~Pro and GPT-4.1.
+This sensitivity can likely be attributed to the fact that VPT tasks demand a more fine-grained understanding of visual tokens than semantic-focused tasks; consequently, even subtle pixel-level changes can influence model predictions.
+In contrast, MME rankings remain relatively stable across all four compression settings and nine evaluated models, with only a single ranking inversion compared to the pronounced shifts observed in BLINK RD.
+Given this, we recommend that JPEG quality is be standardized or ideally replaced with lossless formats for VPT benchmarks.

-\textbf{Takeaways.} JPEG quality should be standardized—or ideally replaced with lossless formats—for VPT benchmarks; otherwise, compression artifacts alone can meaningfully tilt leaderboard standings when model performances are tightly clustered.